 How Do They Compare to Dental Implants?

 Dental implants and implant supported dentures use the same type of treatment.
 Both lead to osseointegration of the jaw bone, creating a secure tooth replacement option that preserves the surrounding bone.
-While individual dental implants are often used for patients requiring one or a few replacement teeth, implant supported dentures are typically recommended for patients who need a full arch of teeth or long span replacement of missing teeth such as would be replaced by a partial denture.
+While individual dental implants are often used for patients requiring one or a few replacement teeth, hybrid dentures are typically recommended for patients who need a full arch of teeth or long span replacement of missing teeth such as would be replaced by a partial denture.

 Frequently Asked Questions About Dental Implants